LinkAnJarad/global_local_attention_module_pytorch/README.md

 glam(feature_maps) # shape (16, 32, 8, 8), same as input
 ```
-Note: *The height/width of the input feature maps must be at least 7, due to the 7x7 convolution (3x3 dilated conv) in the module.*

 ## Arguments

 * `in_channels (int)`: number of channels of the input feature map
 * `num_reduced_channels (int)`: number of channels that the local and global spatial attention modules will reduce the input feature map.
 Refer to figures 3 and 5 in the paper.
-* `feaure_map_size (int)`: height/width of the feature map
+* `feaure_map_size (int)`: height/width of the feature map. *The height/width of the input feature maps must be at least 7, due to the 7x7 convolution (3x3 dilated conv) in the module.*
 * `kernel_size (int)`: scope of the inter-channel attention